exogen/graphql-markdown/README.md

-  --title <string>       Change the top heading title (default: 'Schema Types') --no-title             Do not print a default title --no-toc               Do not print table of contents --prologue <string>    Include custom Markdown after the title --epilogue <string>    Include custom Markdown after everything else --heading-level <num>  Heading level to begin at, useful if you are embedding the
+  --title <string>       Change the top heading title (default: 'Schema Types') --no-title             Do not print a default title --no-toc               Do not print table of contents --toc-fields <list>    Expand the table of contents for the listed types
+                         (comma-separated) to link to fields within the type e.g. --toc-fields "Query,Mutation,Subscription" --prologue <string>    Include custom Markdown after the title --epilogue <string>    Include custom Markdown after everything else --heading-level <num>  Heading level to begin at, useful if you are embedding the